CDOT Planner Riley O’Neil died after being doored in a paint-only bike lane. Chicago, Bike Grid Now! says we must value people over car parking.

 The Riley O’Neil Memorial Fund has been launched at Chicago’s DePaul University to help fund the Chaddick Institute for Metropolitan Development’s “initiatives related to sustainable urban development and the creation of safer cities.”

-Clarification 6/17/26, 4:45 PM: After receiving feedback from Chicago, Bike Grid Now! organizer Nik Hunder (also a Streetsblog Chicago contributor), I’ve edited the previous sentence, “Specifically, Bike Grid is demanding that the City install protected bike lanes on the entire length of Halsted Street” to “Specifically, Bike Grid is demanding that the City improve safety on Halsted Street.”
-I’ve also added a quote from Chris Buie-Gentry to that effect; explained that protected bike lanes would achieve that goal; and edited a couple other statements in the piece to keep things a bit more open-ended.
+Clarification 6/17/26, 4:45 PM: After receiving feedback from Chicago, Bike Grid Now! organizer Nik Hunder (also a Streetsblog Chicago contributing writer), I’ve edited the previous sentence, “Specifically, Bike Grid is demanding that the City install protected bike lanes on the entire length of Halsted Street” to “Specifically, Bike Grid is demanding that the City improve safety on Halsted Street.”
+I’ve also added a quote from Chris Buie-Gentry to that effect; explained that protected bike lanes would achieve that goal; and edited a couple of other statements in the piece to keep things a bit more open-ended.

 If you value Streetsblog Chicago’s livable streets reporting and advocacy, please consider making a tax-deductible donation to support our work.
 Thank you.